Website User Experience Design – Nailing the Foundations

 Wireframing preparation: Low fidelity = low risk

-Wireframes give a basic blueprint for both design and development to base their work off.
-Changes to structural layout needs to happen here.
-Changes post design and development sets the project back as they need to go back through wireframing, resulting in more costly changes further into the process.
-From a technical perspective, the wireframe will also provide a good visibility of the functional requirements and allow for the assessing of technical feasibility.
+Wireframes give a basic blueprint for both design and development to base their work on.
+Changes to the structural layout need to happen here.
+Changes post-design and development set the project back as they need to go back through wireframing, resulting in more costly changes further into the process.
+From a technical perspective, the wireframe will also provide good visibility of the functional requirements and allow for the assessment of technical feasibility.

 Business goals and target audience